 Important points to note:

-- It is a lot more time effective to chain as many transforms together as possible, before you process with the actions.
-That is, it's a lot more expensive to run one transform, copy to a queue, run another transform, copy to a third queue, then it is to run two or three transforms.
+- It is a lot more time effective to chain as many transforms together as possible before you process with the actions.
+That is, it's a lot more expensive to run one transform, copy to a queue, run another transform, and copy to a third queue than it is to run two or three transforms.

 The RPM actions portal shows examples of chaining several transforms together, running some actions, then copying to another queue for more processing.
 We added the "copy to queue" action for just such an event.

 Let's consider two common requests: first, print to multiple printers; and second, print, email a PDF, and archive a PDF.